13 Best Winter Activities to Do in Alaska!

 It’s true that everything is made a bit more complicated by the snow and cold, but once you do a bit of research and get the gear, or hire a service while you’re here, the rewards are endless.
 Hoarfrost-covered trees, glittering sunsets and sunrises over the mountains, steaming cups of coffee and inches-thick sleeping bags are just a few of the great experiences you’ll have winter camping in Alaska.

-Snow machine tours in Denali National Park
+Snowmobile Adventure in Denali National Park

 Dogsledding on the Chena River